 The Legal Status of the New College

-The new college will be constituted as a Charitable Company.
-That is, it will be a Scottish Charity, registered with the Scottish Charity Regulator (OSCR), and it will be a Company Limited by Guarantee, registered with Companies House and governed by a memorandum and articles of association.
+The new college (Shetland UHI) is constituted as a Charitable Company governed by Articles of Association (download pdf).
+It is a Scottish Charity registered with the Scottish Charity Regulator (OSCR) (SC050701) and a Company Limited by Guarantee (SC646337) registered with Companies House.

-As a Charitable Company the new merged college will have no owners or shareholders and will be required to achieve its charitable objectives and meet the needs of its intended beneficiaries (students, learners and researchers).
+As a Charitable Company the new merged college has no owners or shareholders and will be required to achieve its charitable objectives and meet the needs of its intended beneficiaries (students, learners and researchers).

 An Assigned College

-The new merged Shetland college will be an assigned college of the Regional Strategic Body for the Highlands and Islands (the University of the Highlands and Islands).
+The new college will be an assigned college of the Regional Strategic Body for the Highlands and Islands (the University of the Highlands and Islands).

 A Regional Strategic Body is a body set up by law to provide funding for and ensure the quality of college education within a defined area (Glasgow, Lanarkshire, or the Highlands and Islands).
 Each Regional Strategic Board has several colleges ‘assigned’ to it.
 (In most parts of Scotland responsibility for college education lies with a single regional college.)

-The Regional Strategic Body for the Highlands and Islands is the University of the Highlands and Islands which delegates its Regional Strategic Body Functions to the UHI FE Regional Board.
+The Regional Strategic Body for the Highlands and Islands is the University of the Highlands and Islands which delegates its Regional Strategic Body Functions to the UHI Further Education Regional Board.

 A Non-incorporated College